Steve Hanley (musician): Career

 Hanley left the Fall in April 1998 following an onstage altercation in New York, which also resulted in the departures of longtime drummer Karl Burns and guitarist Tommy Crooks.
 Smith regretted the row and asked Hanley to return, but the bassist declined.

-Following his departure from the Fall, he formed Ark with Burns, Crooks and former Creepers bassist Pete Keogh, the band releasing the album Brainsold in 2002, and joined the Lovers in 2001, a group fronted by Tom Hingley of Inspiral Carpets.
+After, he formed Ark with Burns, Crooks and former Creepers bassist Pete Keogh, the band releasing the album Brainsold in 2002, and joined the Lovers in 2001, a group fronted by Tom Hingley of Inspiral Carpets.
 Both these bands also featured Paul Hanley.
 The Lovers released two albums, Abba Are the Enemy, released in 2004, and Highlights which was released in March 2008.
 The band split amicably in 2012.
 He was briefly a member of fellow ex-Fall member Martin Bramah's group Factory Star, as was his brother Paul Hanley.
 "The Big Midweek" a book chronicling Hanley's time in the Fall, written by him with Olivia Piekarski, released by Route Publishing on 15 September 2014.
 He was also a member of Brix & The Extricated alongside brother Paul, Steve Trafford and Jason Brown.

 His 2014 autobiography The Big Midweek: Life Inside the Fall was met with critical acclaim.
-As of 2023, Haney plays bass with The House Of All, a band consisting of his brother Paul, and other ex-Fall members Martin Bramah, Simon Wolstencroft, and Pete Greenaway.
+As of 2023, Hanley plays bass with The House Of All, a band consisting of his brother Paul, and other ex-Fall members Martin Bramah, Simon Wolstencroft, and Pete Greenway.
 Their critically and fan acclaimed self-titled debut album is due for release in April 2023.